Expect your shelter to do more than adoptions.

 - View our adoptable cats or dogs

 - Fill out an adoption application (you do not have to specify an animal at this point)

-- Complete an adoption interview with an Adoption Counselor
+- We’ll give you a call to complete an adoption interview with an Adoption Counselor.

-After additional screening steps, you will be notified of the status of your application.
+- After our final screening steps, you will be notified of the status of your application.
 If approved, your application is good for six months.

-- Next, the adoptions staff will work with you to find a pet that is a good fit for your family, schedule a date to meet the animal and possibly a 1-week trial “sleepover”.
+- Next, the adoptions staff will work with you to find a pet that is a good fit for your family, schedule a date to meet the animal and setup a one-week trial “sleepover”.

 - If you have pets already, our staff will facilitate pet introductions or send you with step-by-step instructions.
 Please do not bring your pets to the shelter unless pre-arranged with our staff.

-- If the sleepover is a success, we’ll schedule an appointment to finalize the adoption contracts and go over your new pet’s medical records, microchip info and the post-adoption benefits and resources that will be available to you as an FFL adopter.
+- If the sleepover is a success, we finalize the adoption contracts and go over your new pet’s medical records, microchip info, and the post-adoption benefits and resources that will be available to you as a Friends For Life adopter.

 Adoption Fee: $95

 This covers a microchip, age-appropriate vaccinations, spay/neuter if over six months old, and advice/resources for the life of the animal.

 - Kittens under 12 months old are always a 2-for-1 adoption fee (adopt two kittens, pay one adoption fee)

 - Senior humans (65+) adopting senior animals enjoy no adoption fee through our “Seniors for Seniors” program